 Why doesn’t the world have enough cyber security professionals?
-In 2019, cyber security engineers were recorded as the highest-paid and most-recruited IT role.
+In 2019, cyber security certification in India engineers were recorded as the highest-paid and most-recruited IT role.
 Additionally, a survey shows that a cyber security salary is about 16 percent higher than that of a similar, non-security IT job.

 These impressive salaries reflect a high demand for skilled security workers.
 According to Burning Glass Technologies, the number of security job postings has grown three times faster than overall IT positions.

 The Bureau of Labor Statistics reports that the industry will grow 31 percent between 2019 and 2029, which is significantly faster than other industries.
 Additionally, jobs data from the U.S. Bureau of Labor Statistics illustrates that the demand for cyber security professionals will jump to over 2.3 million jobs by 2030.

 Cyber security is the process of protecting internet-connected networks, software, and data from cyber-attacks, theft, and hardware damage.
 It is a fast-growing market, and it is expected to reach $539.78 billion by 2030.

 Why?
 According to cyber security Ventures, cybercrime will cost us $10.5 trillion in global losses by 2025.
 Local governments, school districts, hospitals, and companies — from Experian all the way to Target — have all suffered from high-profile cyber attacks.
 Such attacks are incredibly costly, and they result in massive security breaches and data theft.

 Jobs and Salaries in Cybersecurity

 Professional Services, Manufacturing and Defense, and Finance are the leading business sectors for cyber security professionals.
 According to Burning Glass Technologies’ latest research, Finance and Public Administration faces the most significant demand for cyber security workers.
 This makes sense, as they deal with ever-present and highly sophisticated threats.